NGPVAN/job-descriptions/advertisements/software qa analyst - domain focus.md

 ====================
 *Somerville, MA* or *Washington, DC*

+Do you want to help take back the House and Senate in 2018 and beat Trump in 2020?
+How about help progressive non-profits fight the good fight right now?

 We're looking for someone who has experience using our tools as a client to help us make them better for every other client as a QA Analyst in our Engineering department.
 We're trying something a little different with this position - no prior QA experience is required.

 Responsibilities